-Neurologist and Assistant Professor, Division of Neurology, University of Alberta
+Neurologist and Associate Professor, Division of Neurology, University of Alberta

 Prion scientist, Centre for Prions and Protein Folding Diseases, University of Alberta

 Dr. Valerie Sim is a prion scientist at the Centre for Prions and Protein Folding Diseases and a clinical neurologist specializing in rapidly progressive and atypical dementias at the University of Alberta Hospital and Kaye Edmonton Clinic.